Public holidays in Germany: Notes

 In addition, the state of Brandenburg formally declared Easter Sunday and Pentecost Sunday as public holidays.
 As these are Sundays anyway, they have been left out by the other states, nor counted in the table above (the state of Hesse even declared all Sundays public holidays).

 Quiet days

-A couple of days are designated stille Tage (quiet days) by state legislation, which regularly means that public dancing events, music at inns (if live or if not much quieter than usual) etc. are prohibited.
+A couple of days are designated as stille Tage ("quiet days") by state legislation, which regularly means that public dancing or sport events, music at inns (if live or if not much quieter than usual) etc. are prohibited.

-Some public holidays are quiet days:
+Some public holidays or commemorations are quiet days: